WINTER IN ST. MORITZ AND ENGADINE VALLEY – TRAVEL GUIDE

 It is a beautiful and shortish ride up in a funicular, and from the top, you have wonderful views of the Engadin Valley – between the towns of Samedan, St. Moritz, and Pontresina.

 These views are said to be the most beautiful in Engadine.
 The panorama is indeed great, though I am not sure it is the best.
 This, however, is one of the best spots to watch the sunset.
-Besides a mountain restaurant, you will also find options for sledding – actually, this is probably the most popular winter sport here on Muottas Muragl.
+Besides a mountain restaurant, you will also find options for sledding – actually, this is probably the most popular winter sport here in Muottas Muragl.
 Also, this is the perfect place for winter hikes.
 Thus, Muottas Muragl is a great place to spend a couple of hours.

-• HOW TO GET THERE: Just take the no. 1 bus from St. Moritz train station to Punt Muragl station, and from there, hop on the funicular.
+- HOW TO GET THERE: Just take the no. 1 bus from St. Moritz train station to Punt Muragl station, and from there, hop on the funicular.

 SKIING IN ST. MORITZ